A farmer moved the border between France and Belgium so his tractor could have more room

 The border between Belgium and France has been largely stable for 200 years.

-That is until a Belgian farmer annoyed with the placement of one of the stones marking the storied territorial divide inadvertently shifted the border 7.5 feet so his tractor could more easily move.
+That is, until a Belgian farmer annoyed with the placement of one of the stones marking the storied territorial divide inadvertently shifted the border 7.5 feet so his tractor could move more easily.

-The border-dispute-that-wasn’t came to light when a historian walking along the demarcation line noticed the stone had migrated slightly into France, the BBC reported.
+The border-dispute-that-wasn’t came to light when a historian walking along the demarcation line noticed that the stone had migrated slightly into France, the BBC reported.

-The Belgian village of Erquelinnes, which lies along the 390-mile long border with France, had as a result grown by seven feet.
-The French town of Bousignies-sur-Roc in turn sharnk a bit.
+The Belgian village of Erquelinnes, which lies along the 390-mile border with France, had as a result grown by seven feet.
+The French town of Bousignies-sur-Roc in turn shed more than a few inches.

 “I was happy, my town was bigger,” David Lavaux, the mayor of Erquelinnes, told French TV channel TF1, according to the BBC.
 “But the mayor of Bousignies-sur-Roc didn’t agree.”

-The stone in question dates back to 1819, one year before signing of the Treaty of Kortrijk, which set the modern-day boundaries of the once-warring states, according to the BBC.
+The stone in question dates to 1819, one year before the signing of the Treaty of Kortrijk, which set the modern-day boundaries, according to the BBC.

-Luckily much has improved in relations between Belgium and France in the two centuries since Napoleon’s defeat at Waterloo.
+Much has improved in neighb0rly relations in the two centuries since Napoleon’s defeat at Waterloo.

 “We should be able to avoid a new border war,” Aurélie Welonek, the mayor of Bousignies-sur-Roc, told a French newspaper.

-Belgian authorities told the BBC they will contact the farmer and ask him to move the border back.
-If he does not comply, they could have to seek help from the Franco-Belgian border commission, which has not been summoned since 1930.
+Belgian authorities told the BBC that they will ask the farmer to move the border back.
+If he does not comply, they may need to seek help from the Franco-Belgian border commission, which has not been summoned since 1930.

-The farmer could also face a fine.
+The farmer also could face a fine.